Juriy/trainings/bootcamp-lite-book/day-1.md

 > node --version
 ```

 If everything's OK you should see the version number printed on the screen.
 If you see an error message instead, you might need to add the installation folder of Node to your PATH environment variable.

-// TODO: Add 'HOW TO FIX IT'
+If everything's working for you, feel free to skip the next section.
+Otherwise read on the troubleshooting guide.

+*** 1.1.
+Troubleshooting Node.js installation ***
+If you see a message like `node is not recognized as internal or external command` (Windows) or `command not found` (MacOS) that probably means that `PATH` variable was not successfully updated during the installation, so you'll have to do it manually.

+To set `PATH` under Windows:

+1. Right click `My Computer` then select `Properties` from the context menu
+2. In the window that opens click `Advanced System Settings`
+3. In the next window click `Environment Variables`.
+You'll see the window with the list of environment variables.
+5. Find a variable called `PATH` in the list of user variables, or create one if it is not there.
+6. If there was a value already, put the semicolon (;) after it and insert the full path to the folder where you installed node.
+If the value was empty or you creating a new variable, then simply put the path to node.js folder there.

+// TODO: setting PATH to node in Linux

 2. Hello World